SamTay/magento-modules/README.md

 composer require blueacorn/amqp-integrations:dev-master
 bin/magento setup:upgrade && bin/magento cache:flush
 ```

+Note, if any of the integrations are unnecessary, simply use ``bin/magento module:disable BlueAcorn_AmqpModule`` before
+issuing the ``setup:upgrade`` command.

 ### Version 1.0.0
 - Current version 1.0.0 is the first pass at this module on M2